 Retaining customers is tough right now

 There is no concrete evidence to suggest that the economic downturn will subside anytime soon.
-This is why you should stay away from unsustainable hail-mary tactics to reduce churn in your business.
+This is why you should stay away from unsustainable hail-mary tactics to reduce SaaS churn in your organization.
 Deferred payment terms on subscription renewals, additional discounts, free professional services—these offers might work now, but can you afford to keep applying them next quarter or next year?

-Instead, you must focus on how to sustainably reduce churn in your organization.
+Instead, you must focus on how to sustainably reduce SaaS churn in your organization.
 As a customer and/or revenue leader in a B2B software company in 2020, the question of how to sustainably reduce churn should be keeping you up at night.
 Here are some ideas to help you get back to sleep:

 1. Make customer adoption a top strategic priority to reduce churn